Paper cutter: Safety

 Most modern paper cutters come equipped with a finger guard to prevent users from accidentally cutting themselves or severing a digit while using the apparatus.
 However, injuries are still possible if the device is not used with proper care or attention.

+One of the first commercially successful Safety Guillotines in the UK market was designed by inventor and engineer, Verena Holmes.
+Sold as the Safeguard Guillotine, it was widely introduced into schools.

 Industrial paper cutters

 In the modern paper industry, larger machines are used to cut large stacks of paper, cardboard, or similar material.
 Such machines operate in a manner similar to a guillotine.
 Commercial versions are motorized and automated, and include clamping mechanisms to prevent shifting of the material during the cutting process.

 In addition to simple straight paper cutters, saw paper cutters(paper sawing machine) are widely utilized in the paper processing industry, where circular saw and band saw cutters can more efficiently cut large paper rolls, facilitating subsequent storage and processing. vinyl cutters can cut shapes or stencils out of paper, card, vinyl, or thin plastic sheets.
 Such cutters require vector files and cutting software to manage the cutter.
 Using small blades, the machine can cut shapes out of the material.